Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 2. SATB Unit Test Name X file is the unit test named with X.

-3. SATB Integration Test Name X is the integration test named with X.
+3. SATB Integration Test Name X file is the integration test named with X.

-4. SATB System Test Name X is the system test named with X.
+4. SATB System Test file is the system test named with X.

 Bug Files: